Time constraints, the Covid-19 pandemic, and inclement weather all contribute to golfers spending less time on the golf course and more time indoors.

-There is no power level indicator to show how much life is left in the battery but there is a LED indicator that flashes red to indicate low battery life.
-When fully charged the Led will be a solid red.
+There is no power level indicator to show how much life is left in the battery, but there is a LED indicator that flashes red to indicate low battery life.
+When fully charged, the Led will be a solid red.

 The battery can be charged in a standard wall outlet or on a computer USB port

-During periods where the R10 will be unused for an extended period, you should leave the battery on 50% charge.
+When the R10 will be unused for an extended period, you should leave the battery on 50% charge.

-To keep track of how your swing develops you can record a swing video to the Garmin app and view the videos from your whole session or selected shots from your phone.
+To keep track of how your swing develops, you can record a swing video to the Garmin app and view the videos from your whole session or selected shots from your phone.
 It is possible to change the club in use on the app after the session.

 - Ball speed immediately after impact